Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Introduction

 For universal symmetric quantum cloning machines, there is a known optimal bound on the best quantum state fidelity that can be achieved for single qubit clones.
-This bound is shown in eq. \eqref{eq:theoretical-fidelity}.
+This bound is shown in eq.~\eqref{eq:theoretical-fidelity}.
 The primary motivation of this proposed single qubit distribution methodology is that $\lim_{M \to\infty} F_{1 \rightarrow M} = \frac{2}{3}$.
 This fidelity convergence is plotted in Figure \ref{fig:ideal_fidelity}.
-This means that the single qubit clone quality is asymptotic, which in particular means that there are \emph{not} diminishing returns as $M$ gets extremely large, in terms of the state overlap between the approximate quantum clones and the message qubit.
-In this context, the property of quantum cloning machines that gives this asymptotic fidelity quality is that \emph{asymptotic quantum cloning} (where the number of clones tends to infinity) is the same as direct quantum state estimation, as shown in ref. \cite{PhysRevLett.97.030402}.
-Quantum state estimation is the general task of learning the information of a quantum state using measurements \cite{paris2004quantum}, and quantum state tomography is a specific type of quantum state estimation.
+This means that the single qubit clone quality is asymptotic, which in particular means that there are \emph{not} diminishing returns as $M$ gets extremely large, in terms of error measures such as the state overlap between any one of the approximate quantum clones and the original message qubit.
+In this context, the property of quantum cloning machines that gives this asymptotic fidelity quality is that \emph{asymptotic quantum cloning} (where the number of clones tends to infinity) is the same as direct quantum state estimation, as shown in refs. \cite{PhysRevLett.97.030402, https://doi.org/10.4230/lipics.tqc.2013.220}.
+Quantum state estimation is the general task of learning information about a quantum state using measurements~\cite{paris2004quantum}, and quantum state tomography is a specific type of quantum state estimation.

-Refs. \cite{9782866, s23187891} studied similar ideas of using quantum cloning for qubit transmission, but limited the number of clones up to $4$, and did not use single qubit QST and extrapolation to determine the intended pure quantum state.
-Refs. \cite{wang2019duplicating, wang2018filling} studied a similar ideas of using many qubit copies to transmit information, but they only examined making repeated quantum copies of classical bits, and did not extend the number of clones to large $M$.
+Refs.~\cite{9782866, s23187891} studied similar ideas of using quantum cloning for qubit transmission, but limited the number of clones up to $4$, and did not use single qubit quantum state tomography (QST) or geometric extrapolation to determine the intended pure quantum state.
+Refs.~\cite{wang2019duplicating, wang2018filling} studied a similar ideas of using many qubit copies to transmit information, but only examined making repeated quantum copies of classical bits, and did not extend the number of clones to large $M$.